Peace: A History of Movements and Ideas

 Sanctions

-By David Cortright, George A. Lopez, and Linda Gerber-Stellingwerf
+By David Cortright, George A. Lopez, Linda Gerber-Stellingwerf

 Book chapter — 2007